The UKGC: What Is It & What Does It Do?

 - Report suspicious activity under Anti-Money Laundering regulations.

-When operators consistently fail to meet these standards, the UKGC has the power to pull the plug entirely.
+When operators consistently fail to meet these standards, the Commission has the power to pull the plug entirely.
 Some notable examples:

 - In Touch Games (operator of mFortune, PocketWin, and Mr Spin) had its licence revoked in 2023 following a long history of social responsibility and anti-money laundering failures.

-- Genesis Global (which ran brands including Casino Joy, Sloty, and Spinit) also had its licence revoked in 2023 after the UKGC found serious shortcomings in customer protection and AML controls.
+- Genesis Global (which ran brands including Casino Joy, Sloty, and Spinit) also had its UKGC licensing revoked in 2023 after serious shortcomings in customer protection and AML controls.

 - Jungle X UK Limited had its licence revoked in July 2024 after a UKGC investigation uncovered serious breaches in anti-money laundering controls, customer interaction obligations, and fair treatment of players.
 The company has since entered liquidation.

 Compliance doesn’t stop at the application stage.
-The UKGC conducts ongoing assessments, and any operator found wanting can face fines, additional conditions on its licence, or outright revocation.
+The UKGC conducts ongoing assessments, and any operator found to be in breach can face fines, additional licence conditions, or outright revocation.

 This is where the UKGC has had the most visible impact on everyday players.
 Some of the key measures now in force include: